INTERPLAY-Workshop/interplay-workshop.github.io/accepted-papers.md

 # Accepted Papers

+We are super happy to have the following paper at our workshop:

 ### [Analyzing Representational Shifts in Multimodal Models: A Study of Feature Dynamics in Gemma and PaliGemma](https://openreview.net/forum?id=FiVBgTrsHJ)
 **Authors:** Aaron C Friedman, Trinabh Gupta, Raine Ma, Sean O'Brien, Kevin Zhu, Cole Blondin